Sinf0r0s0/InstaComments/README.md

 # InstaComments

-This small Python 3.8 API returns a list with (username / comment) of an Instagram post.
+Returns a list with username/comment of a post on instagram.

 ___